jongpie/NebulaLogger/docs/log-management/LogEntryFieldSetPicklist.md

 **Description**

-return null (no default value)
+null (no default value)

 #### `getValues()` → `VisualEditor.DynamicPickListRows`

- Returns the list of fields sets on LogEntry__c, allowing admins to specify any field set for each instance of the RelatedLogEntries component
+Returns the list of fields sets on `LogEntry__c`, allowing admins to specify any field set for each instance of the `RelatedLogEntries` component

 ##### Return